Israeli envoy to Ukraine slams Kyiv for backing anti-Israeli UN resolution - I24NEWS

 This post can't be displayed because social networks cookies have been deactivated.
 You can activate them by clicking .

-The motion, brought up at the request of the Palestinian Authority but officially submitted by Nicaragua, passed with 98 votes in favor, including Ukraine, 17 against and 52 abstentions.
+The motion, brought up at the request of the West Bank's Palestinian Authority but officially submitted by Nicaragua, passed with 98 votes in favor—including Ukraine— 17 against, and 52 abstentions.
 It was vehemently opposed by Israel, which argued it would destroy any chance of reconciliation with the Palestinians.

 “By coopting the court,” Israel's UN Ambassador Gilad Erdan said, “the Palestinians are given the perfect excuse to continue boycotting the negotiating table to perpetuate the conflict.”

-The International Court of Justice, also known as the world court, is one of the UN’s main organs and is charged with settling disputes between countries.
+The ICJ, also known as the world court, is one of the UN’s main organs and is charged with settling disputes between countries.
 Its opinions are not binding.